Car Camping Kitchen Essentials

 - Dish towels – For drying clean dishes, holding hot things, and cleaning up unexpected messes.

-- Heat Resistant Gloves – Fire gloves can be really useful if you plan to cook a lot over the campfire.
+- Heat Resistant Gloves – Fire gloves can be handy if you plan to cook a lot over the campfire.
 They can be worn to handle hot cast iron and move things around on the fire.

 - Reusable water bottle – I love my reusable water bottle!
 If you bring the water jug I mentioned above, it’s really easy to refill your water bottle at camp.
 In addition, water bottles are really easy to fill at gas stations and coffee shops when you’re on the go!